 Syracuse City School District

-The student’s choice of Child and Family Studies Track will dictate their options for field placement selection; however, every effort is made to accommodate the student’s effort at investigating career paths that lead from a Child and Family Studies Major.
+The student’s choice of Human Development and Family Science Track will dictate their options for field placement selection; however, every effort is made to accommodate the student’s effort at investigating career paths that lead from a Human Development and Family Science Major.